Effective interaction of Chern-Simons boson with fermions: Divergences in the triangle diagrams

 \subsection{Vertices $XZZ$ and $X\phi_z Z$}

-Triangle diagrams for leptons production via CS decay due to interactions of the CS boson with two $Z$ bosons, or with $Z$ and neutral $\phi_z$ bosons are presented in Fig.\ref{fig:XZZ_Rx0i} and Fig.\ref{fig:XZphiz}.
-Two diagrams in Fig.\ref{fig:XZZ_Rx0i} are derived by the form of interaction of the CS boson with two $Z$ bosons \eqref{Lcs}, namely by two possible positions for the $Z$ boson's line with a derivative.
+Triangle diagrams for lepton production via CS-boson decay, mediated either by the interaction of the CS boson with two $Z$ bosons or with a $Z$ and a neutral $\phi_z$ boson, are presented in Fig.\ref{fig:XZZ_Rx0i} and Fig.\ref{fig:XZphiz}.
+Two diagrams in Fig.\ref{fig:XZZ_Rx0i} arise from the interaction of the CS boson with two $Z$ bosons \eqref{Lcs}, corresponding to two possible positions for the $Z$ boson's line with a derivative.